emberjs/data/packages/active-record/README.md

-@ember-data/rest
+@ember-data/active-record
 ============================================================================

-REST Format support for EmberData
+ActiveRecord Format Support for EmberData

 > Note: This is a V2 Addon, but we have intentionally configured it to act and report as a V1 Addon due to bugs with ember-auto-import.